Find Affordable College Courses

 The average tuition and fees for an out-of-state undergraduate student at Georgetown are $59,957 a year.

-Georgetown also claimed a spot on our Best Medical Science Schools in the Middle Atlantic Region list.
-It’s in the top 5% of all schools in this category.
+On top of its placing in our value ranking, Georgetown also did well on our Best Medical Science Schools in the Middle Atlantic Region list.
+It’s in the top 5% of all schools reviewed in this analysis.

 Full Medical Science at Georgetown University Report